jadecobra/python_tdd_exercises/source/classes_attributes_methods.rst

         a_boolean = None

-  the terminal shows an :doc:`AssertionError`
+  the terminal shows an :doc:`/AssertionError`

 * I redefine the attribute to make the test pass